 From our emergency rooms to nursing units, we strive to comfort older patients.
 We educate our staff to address the complex needs of seniors through a program called Nurses Improving Care for Health Care Elders (NICHE).
 We identify older adults at risk and provide enhanced services to reduce potential complications and make their stays more comfortable with specialized initiatives including Acute Care of the Elderly (ACE) and our Senior Surgical Services program.

 We offer a wide range of healthcare services to help seniors remain as healthy and independent as possible.
-The geriatric specialists at St. Luke’s Senior Care Associates provide a href="/senior-health/services">comprehensive physical, cognitive and social evaluations.
+The geriatric specialists at St. Luke’s Senior Care Associates provide comprehensive physical, cognitive and social evaluations.
 Our geriatricians then partner with social workers and caregivers to develop customized care plans for each of our patients.
 In addition, our care team provides information about helpful community resources and offers a variety of services to support the caregiver.

-St. Luke’s University Hospitals in Bethlehem and Monroe features a Senior Emergency Room program to meet the special needs of our older adult emergency department patients.
+St. Luke’s University Hospitals in Bethlehem and Monroe feature a Senior Emergency Room program to meet the special needs of our older adult emergency department patients.

 St. Luke’s Senior Emergency Room is not an actual room, but rather a specialized approach providing comprehensive emergency care that is tailored to the specific needs of older adults, and which is delivered by a team of specially-trained doctors, nurses and other experts.